oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 - Automatically assign records to different territories.
 - Prioritize specific territories making sure they do not overlap.
 - Filter data by territory via the dashboard widget.

-.. note:: Sales Territories feature is available only for Enterprise customers.

 Enable Territories
 ------------------